RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: ROUGE-L Performance - Smaller Models

 The ROUGE-L results in Table~\ref{tab:extra_main_results} extend our Table~\ref{tab:main_results} analysis to smaller LLMs.
 While \method still achieves the highest scores across all settings, the average ROUGE-L for public domain and copyrighted content drops to 0.297 and 0.296, compared to the values observed for larger models (0.621 and 0.460 in Table~\ref{tab:main_results}).
 This gap reinforces the relationship between model size and memorization we saw on Section \ref{sec:model_size}.
 Nevertheless, \method still delivers consistent improvements over DSP.

-The impact of jailbreaking also remains relevant for these smaller models, though its contribution is somewhat diminished compared to the larger models.
-For example, enabling jailbreaking improves the average ROUGE-L from 0.242 to 0.265 on the copyrighted content (a 10\% gain), where in Table~\ref{tab:main_results} the relative improvement is nearly 42\%.
-This suggests that smaller models like GPT-4.1 Nano or Qwen-3 32B are less aggressively aligned, and consequently refusals are less frequent.
+The impact of jailbreaking remains relevant for smaller models, though its effect is weaker than for larger ones.
+For example, enabling jailbreaking increases the average ROUGE-L on copyrighted content from 0.242 to 0.265 (a 10\% gain), while Table~\ref{tab:main_results} shows a nearly 42\% improvement for larger models.
+This suggests that smaller models are less aggressively aligned, resulting in fewer refusals.